dimitri/pgcopydb/docs/install.rst

 The Postgres community repository for RPM packages is `yum.postgresql.org`__ and includes binary packages for pgcopydb.
 The way packages are built for RPM based systems means that the user needs to choose which version of Postgres pgcopydb was built with.
-In practice this doesn't have much importance, because ``libpq`` is meant to be compatible with many different Postgres server versions.
+In practice, this doesn't have much importance, because ``libpq`` is meant to be compatible with many different Postgres server versions.